oghenetejiriorukpegmail/expenseTracker_vercel_sonnet37/README.md

     ```bash
     npm install
     ```
-3.  **Environment Variables:**
+3.  **Environment Variables (Backend):**
-    *   Create a `.env` file in the project root (optional, but recommended for API keys).
-    *   Add your API keys for the desired OCR services (the app will check `process.env`):
+    *   For the backend server to use external OCR APIs (Gemini, OpenAI, Claude, OpenRouter), you **must** set the corresponding API keys as environment variables when starting the server process.
+The recommended way is to create a `.env` file in the project root:
         ```dotenv
-        # Example for Gemini
+        # .env file examples (use your actual keys)
         GEMINI_API_KEY=YOUR_GEMINI_API_KEY

-        # Example for OpenAI
         OPENAI_API_KEY=YOUR_OPENAI_API_KEY

-        # Example for Anthropic Claude
         ANTHROPIC_API_KEY=YOUR_ANTHROPIC_API_KEY

-        # Example for OpenRouter
         OPENROUTER_API_KEY=YOUR_OPENROUTER_API_KEY

         # Optional: Session Secret (defaults to 'expense-tracker-secret')
-        # SESSION_SECRET=your_super_secret_session_key
+        SESSION_SECRET=your_super_secret_session_key
         ```
-    *   Configure the desired OCR method and enter the corresponding API key in the application's Settings page after logging in.
+    *   The `npm run dev` command (using `tsx`) might not automatically load `.env` files.
+You might need to use a package like `dotenv` explicitly in `server/index.ts` or prefix your start command (e.g., `dotenv tsx server/index.ts`).
+Alternatively, set system environment variables.
+4.  **Configure OCR in App Settings (Frontend):**
+    *   After logging in, go to the Settings page.
+    *   Select the desired OCR Method (e.g., "Google Gemini").
+    *   Select the desired OCR Template ("General Receipt" or "Travel Expenses").
+    *   Optionally, enter the API key in the "API Key" field *for frontend testing/verification only*.
+This key is **not** used for the main expense creation OCR process; the backend uses the keys set via environment variables.
+    *   Click "Save Settings".
+Your chosen method and template preferences are saved in your browser's local storage and will persist.
 4.  **Run the development server:**
     ```bash
     npm run dev